 It makes it possible to move the device.

 It improves safety due to it flexible features compared to metal (iron & steel) rollers or wheels.

-It increases the speed in the movement of devices it’s attached.
+It increases the speed of the movement of devices it’s attached.

-This can happen as a result of various defects, but your tyres is one of them.
+This can happen as a result of various defects, but your tires are one of them.
 Do you often notice your car wobbling especially at low speeds?
-It might be your tyres .Get it checked and possibly replaced.
+It might be your tires.Get it checked and possibly replaced.

 Just like bulges don’t ignore cracks, no matter how small it is, change the tires as soon as possible.

 This is one you should NEVER ignore.
-It usually looks like a blister or “boil” on the tyres, this is a sure sign that you need to change your tires.
+It usually looks like a blister or “boil” on the tires, this is a sure sign that you need to change your tires.

 4. Tread Depth

-The “lines” or “zig-zags” (the treads) on your tyres has to have enough depth to attain enough friction of the road, especially for braking.
+The “lines” or “zig-zags” (the treads) on your tires have to have enough depth to attain enough friction of the road, especially for braking.
 The tread should never be less than 1/16th of an inch in depth, if it is or visibly very low, you need to change your tires.

 5. Outer-edge Wear

 Have you noticed the outer edges of your tires are too smooth, you need a change!
-The edges also has a roll to play in maintaining adequate amount of friction.
+The edges also have a role to play in maintaining an adequate amount of friction.